15+ Productive Things to Do in an Hour or Less

 Flynnside Out Productions

-Don’t expose your holiday guests to your drain issues (ew!).
+Don’t expose your guests to your drain issues (ew!).
 Spend your hour whipping those drains into shape with one of these DIY drain cleaners you can make at home.

 Let's Do It: 5 DIY Drain Cleaners